Deyan is an avid enthusiast and self-proclaimed fan of the Windows operating system. His passion for... | See full bio

-Uber takes a ‘small’ service fee for every ride booked through its platform that goes towards its mobility revenue.
-In 2020, this mobility revenue was recorded to be $6.1 billion.
+Uber takes a small service fee for every ride booked through its platform.
+This service fee goes towards its mobility revenue.

-3. More than one-third of Americans use ride-hailing services.
+3. More than 1 out of 3 Americans use ride-hailing services.

-4. Uber owns around 70% of the ride-hailing market in the US.
+4. Uber owns 74% of the ride-hailing market in the US.